Louisa Thomas

-Life
+Early life and education

 Thomas is the daughter of journalist and Newsweek editor Evan Thomas and Washington, D.C. attorney Oscie Thomas.
+She graduated from Harvard University summa cum laude with a degree in English in 2004.

+Career

-Thomas graduated from Harvard University.
-She is a contributor to The New Yorker and a former editor and writer at Grantland.
+Thomas is a contributor to The New Yorker and a former editor and writer at Grantland.
 Her work has appeared in The New York Times, The Wall Street Journal, Vogue, and The Paris Review.
 Thomas has published two books: 2017's Louisa: The Extraordinary Life of Mrs. Adams, a biography of First Lady Louisa Adams, and 2011's Conscience: Two Soldiers, Two Pacifists, One Family—a Test of Will and Faith in World War I, about the moral conflicts her family endured during World War I and focusing on her pacifist great-grandfather, Norman Thomas.
 She is a former fellow at New America.

-Though much of Thomas's writing is on the subject of sports, it is influenced by her studies of poetry; she cites Wallace Stevens as a major influence.
+Though much of Thomas's writing is about sports, it is influenced by her studies of poetry; she cites Wallace Stevens as a major influence.

+Personal life

 Thomas's first marriage resulted in divorce.
 Her second is to mathematician and former NFL player John Urschel.
 They have one daughter.
 Urschel's autobiography, Mind and Matter: A Life in Math and Football, was co-written by Thomas and published in 2019.